-British Parliament Returns To Work In The Gathering Shadow Of Brexit
+Boris Johnson Trades Challenges With Lawmakers In Raucous Return To Parliament

 Explore these photos from the Chamber, including the Speaker's Procession and Urgent Question on Prorogationhttps://t.co/OY2XRStpdC pic.twitter.com/nwdg2vYtVr

-The legislation forces the prime minister to request an extension from the EU if an agreement is not reached by Oct.
-19. Johnson has signaled reluctance to comply, saying he'd rather be "dead in a ditch" than delay Brexit again.
+Scotland will get their say over this madness, once the threat of 'no-deal' is removed.
+This powerless PM's premiership is living on borrowed time. pic.twitter.com/A7J2UckjEL

+"He cannot pick and choose when it comes to the law.
+He must obey the law.
+That is not leadership.
+He quite simply is not fit for office," Blackford said, adding: "The Prime Minister's position is no longer tenable.
+His failure to resign is an embarrassment."

-Johnson's allies adopted an aggressive tack in their approach to parliamentary discussions Wednesday.
+Earlier in the day Wednesday, Johnson's allies heralded the prime minister's aggressive tack in their own approach to parliamentary discussions.

-"Parliament has to determine the terms on which we leave, but this Parliament has declined three times to pass a withdrawal act with which the opposition, in relation to the withdrawal act, had absolutely no objection," said Attorney General Geoffrey Cox, to a churn of boos and jeers in the House of Commons.
+"Parliament has to determine the terms on which we leave, but this Parliament has declined three times to pass a withdrawal act with which the opposition, in relation to the withdrawal act, had absolutely no objection," said Attorney General Geoffrey Cox, to a churn of boos and jeers.

 He also noted Parliament's rejection of Johnson's call for snap elections.